Sotiris Chamos

 Sotiris Chamos (Σωτήρης Χάμος; born 15 December 1993) is a Greek professional footballer who plays as a midfielder for PO Elassona.

 Career

 Chamos was born on December 15, 1993, in Elassona, a town and a municipality in the Larissa regional unit in Greece.
 He began his career from the youth team of his hometown, P.O.E.
-He has also played for Niki Volos, Tilikratis and for Oikonomos Tsaritsani, (teams of lower National Categories), until August 2015, when he made a major step to his career signing for AE Larissa, under the recommendation of his coach Ratko Dostanić.
+He has also played for Niki Volos, Tilikratis and for Oikonomos Tsaritsani, (teams of lower National Categories), until August 2015, when he made a major step to his career signing for AEL, under the recommendation of his coach Ratko Dostanić.
 On 1 February 2016 Chamos was given on loan to Gamma Ethniki club Pydna Kitros until the end of the season.